dso-org/deep-symbolic-optimization/README.md

 # Getting started

-DSO relies on configuring runs via JSON file, then launching them via a simple command-line or a few lines of Python.
+DSO relies on configuring runs via a JSON file, then launching them via a simple command-line or a few lines of Python.

 ### Method 1: Running DSO via command-line interface